-a. attempt at least one weekly quiz, AND

-b. attempt the intra semester and end of semester exam, AND

-c. achieve a minimum cumulative total of 50% from all graded assessments.
+- a. attempt at least one weekly quiz, AND - b. attempt the intra trimester and end of trimester exam, AND - c. achieve a minimum cumulative total of 50% from all graded assessments.

 Submission and Return of Assessment Items

 All assessment is to be submitted at the date and time designated by your teacher.
 Normally you will be able to collect your assessment in class within fourteen [14] days of the due date for submission of the assessment